 EMLO is an active, collaborative project in continual development.
 As such, problems are liable to arise within it on an ongoing basis, including functional glitches as well as errors and inconsistencies in the published data.
 Please be in touch should you notice anything erroneous or faulty, but rest assured that our team is working hard to make our data and our platform as problem-free as possible!

 As our catalogue grows, we grapple with new issues raised by uploading metadata from disparate sources.
 This might result in the occasional error or in inconsistencies in referencing practice that we’ve not yet resolved.
 At the current state of development, for instance, it is still possible that the same letter will appear in two contributing catalogues, leading to double-counting of all the overlapping metadata and erroneous results in the browse screens.
 Additionally, live people and place records may include in their catalogue statistics totals letter records that are soon to be published but not yet available.
-We are planning a long-term resolution of this issue from 2015, so please bear with us.
+We are planning a long-term resolution of this issue, so please bear with us.

-Finally, our work on prosopography is still in its early stages, and therefore any publication of this data during 2015 should be regarded as an advanced prototype for future work.
+Finally, our work on prosopography is still in its early stages, and therefore any publication of this data should be regarded as an advanced prototype for future work.
 Although the factual content has been researched meticulously, the presentation of this data and its functionality may well go through several iterations before the prosopographical pilot projects are integrated seamlessly into EMLO.

 The founding Steering Committee was indispensable to the establishment and earliest phases of the project.
 Professor Pietro Corsi provided the initial conception and oversaw the crucial planning stages.
 Dr Will Poole was particularly forthcoming with suggestions, initiative and resources.
 Dr Robert McNamee kicked off development of EMLO’s data model by sharing the standards developed by the Electronic Enlightenment.
 Professor Richard Sharpe played the lead role in tailoring the model for and implementing it on EMLO.
 Michael Popham oversaw the scanning and keying of the Bodleian’s card catalogue of manuscript correspondence.
 Professor Peter Harrison initially chaired the Steering Committee: since his return to Australia this responsibility has been shouldered by Sir Noel Malcolm.
 As the founding Project Manager of Cultures of Knowledge, Dr James Brown made a massive contribution to the origin and early development of EMLO.